infoshubhjain/Project-Harvest/SETUP_COMPLETE.md

 1. ✅ **Wait 2-3 minutes** for deployment to complete
 2. ✅ **Test your app** at https://infoshubhjain.github.io/Project-Harvest/
 3. ✅ **Verify menus load** in the Dining Halls section

+---

+## ✅ Wrap Up (Final Updates)

+I exported the latest SQLite data to JSON and copied dining hall images to `Docs/images` so GitHub Pages serves them directly.

+- `Backend/export_to_json.py` wrote up-to-date JSON files under `Docs/api` with `last_updated` timestamps.
+- `Backend/scripts/copy_images_to_docs.py` copies images into `Docs/images` so frontends use reliable static assets.

+If you'd like, I can now create a small PR with the updated `Docs/api/` JSON and `Docs/images/` assets so your GitHub Pages site is published immediately.

 ### Soon:
 1. Run the real scraper to get actual UIUC dining data